 Key West is a beautifully historic town filled with impressive attractions and sites.
 Maximize your time for sightseeing by taking Key West shore excursions from Old Town Trolley.
 Whether you take the tour purchased from your cruise excursions desk, or take the tour with on-and-off privileges purchased from Old Town Trolley directly, you will have time to shop, visit attractions, and find your way to some of our most famous landmarks.

-Hello, I’m Phil Lambert, General Manager of Old Town Trolley of Key West.
+Hello, I’m Rich Fox, General Manager of Old Town Trolley of Key West.
 The sun, quaint setting, and clear waters of Key West have lured visitors since its settlement in 1822.
 For over 30 years, Old Town Trolley Tours has provided sightseeing tours highlighting the best Key West attractions.
 Hop aboard one of our trolleys and you’ll experience Transportainment, a delightful combination of transportation and entertainment.
 Our friendly conductors narrate the tour with a fascinating and fun mix of trivia and humorous stories.

 The famous Sloppy Joe’s Bar is more than just a local watering hole where you can stop in for some live music, cold drinks and good food, it’s a Key West tradition.
 A gathering place where locals and visitors mesh, this well-known bar has hosted thousands of patrons through the years, the most celebrated being Ernest Hemingway.
 A visit to the Southernmost City is incomplete without a stop into Sloppy Joe’s Bar – but before you go, check out this guide.

 Come celebrate the triumph of Henry Flagler and his determination to connect Key West with the rest of the U.S. by train at the Flagler Station Over-Sea Railway Historeum.
 The Railroad was completed on January 22, 1912 after seven years of hard labor, torrential weather and mosquito infestations.